The Rules and Regulations for Candidates

 These are public records, and most are posted on the city’s Web site, or may be purchased from the City Clerk for 10 cents per page.

-Note: If a candidate raises or spends $1,000 or more, that candidate officially qualifies as a controlled committee, and therefore must file a statement of organization and identify a treasurer.
+Note: If a candidate raises or spends $1,000 or more, that candidate officially qualifies as a controlled committee, and therefore must file a Form 410, Statement of Organization and identify a treasurer.
 Although the candidate may serve as his or her own treasurer, it is strongly recommended that the candidate select another person to serve in that function, preferably someone with experience in basic accounting.
 The candidate and treasurer filing obligations continue on a semi-annual basis until the candidate leaves the Council or terminates the committee.
 Fines may be imposed for non-compliance.

 Each year the City of Cupertino receives many complaints about signs that are improperly posted or which are posted in such numbers as to create an eyesore.
 In response to these complaints, the City Council has adopted sign regulations.
 All individuals who are involved with posting and removing temporary political signs should follow these guidelines.
 You may contact the Cupertino Code Enforcement Office at (408) 777-3182 for further information.